tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Nov 02 2007

-Monte Rutherford (a 41-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Monte Rutherford (a 41-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Monte Rutherford sometimes preached his views to theists, but still felt afraid.
 Monte Rutherford meditated to relieve stress and to calm his nerves.
 As Monte Rutherford entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Monte Rutherford used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Monte Rutherford argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.
 Monte Rutherford denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Alice created humans.
 Monte Rutherford attempted to explain how the afterlife worked, but the religious people could not understand his metaphysical terminology.